CBEP-SoCB/Casco_Bay_CSOs_sum/Analysis/DEP_CSO_Analysis.md

 # Calculate Annual Percent Changes

-The relationship between log-transformed variables and percent change is simply the following:
+The relationship between slope based on log-transformed variables and percent change is simply the following:

 $$\\frac{y(t+1)-y(t))}{y(t)}=e^m-1$$
 So, we can summarize the model results as follows: